aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-fruit-trees/on-sweet-fruit-and-deep-mysteries-kabbalistic-and-midrashic-texts-to-sweeten-your-tu-bishvat-seder-by-r-david-seidenberg.html.md

 <body>
 Title: סֵדֶר ט״וּ בִּשְׁבָט | On Sweet Fruit and Deep Mysteries: Kabbalistic and Midrashic Texts to Sweeten your Tu Bishvat Seder, by Rabbi David Seidenberg (neohasid.org)<br />
 Primary contributor: david.seidenberg<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=4424">http://opensiddur.org/?p=4424</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=4424">http://opensiddur.org/?p=4424</a>
 <p />
 <hr />